 LOAD SHEDDING LIFE HACKS

-The risk of national power interruptions continues to exist well into 2019.
+The risk of national power interruptions continues to exist.
 Homeowners should keep a watchful eye on Eskom’s load shedding schedule and follow the power utility’s social media feeds for any announcements so that plans can be made if a blackout has been scheduled for your area.

 If you happen to spot the announcement in time, here are a few ways to help you prepare for the blackout:

 Switch appliances off at the wall

 To avoid any unfortunate appliance failures, it is advisable to unplug all appliances to protect against any electric surges caused by the power being reactivated.
 Even if no load shedding is scheduled for your area on a given day, it is advisable to unplug your appliances in case the utility announces one and you are unable to get home in time.